 Emotional literacy, self-awareness & recognizing potential symptoms of depression

 The main character’s depression in The Semicolon is not stated outright.
-Instead, it is implied through the story and artwork, such as through the child’s persistent sadness, recurring nightmare, inability to communicate, a sense of hopelessness, stomach aches, loss of interest in a previously loved activity (soccer), and lack of appetite, all of which are potential symptoms of depression in children (not an exhaustive list).
+Instead, it is implied through the story and artwork, such as through the child’s persistent sadness, recurring nightmare, inability to communicate, sense of hopelessness, stomach aches, loss of interest in a previously loved activity (soccer), and lack of appetite.
+All of these are potential symptoms of depression in children (though not an exhaustive list).
+For younger children, The Semicolon offers a great way to build emotional literacy by exploring the unspoken indicators that the main character is going through a hard time.

 Gaining perspective on difficult thoughts and feelings

-The thoughts, feelings and emotions associated with painful experiences can be overwhelming in the moment and drown out any sense of hope for the future.
+The thoughts, feelings and emotions associated with painful experiences, including mental illness, can be overwhelming in the moment and drown out any sense of hope for the future.
 The semicolon symbolism conveys the idea that our thoughts are not objective truths and that there is life, with all its potential for good things, to be found on the other side of dark times.
+For mental health professionals, this aspect of the book can be useful for illustrating and challenging the nature of cognitive distortions.

 Fostering empathy & understanding for others

 Page 5 of the book depicts the main character’s mother struggling with her own grief and mental health, though she is shown elsewhere to be a loving parent.
 For some people, gaining insight into what those around them are going through can be helpful in strengthening interpersonal relationships and/or feeling less alone through difficult times.
+Many parents have used The Semicolon to introduce the concept of depression in themselves with children, as the book sensitively illustrates many aspects of the experience.

 Who do you see?